-The F578 (Arnarvatnsvegur) is a very dangerous drive located in the Northwestern Region of Iceland, in the north of the island.
+F578 (Arnarvatnsvegur) is the name of a very dangerous drive located in the Northwestern Region of Iceland.
 Travelers need to be well prepared with enough food, water and fuel for the drive ahead.
-The F578 is not a road!
+F578 is not a road!
 It is at best a track, muddy slippery and on a rainy day, a slippery as hell mudhole.

 Road suggested by: Glenn Fant